josswe26/pura-vida-spa/README.md

         - Clicking and dragging on the map in the find us section will move the area shown on the map.

         - Clicking the plus and minus buttons changes the zoom of the map.

+    - 404 Error Page

+        - Entering an incorrect address into the address bar will bring the customer back to the 404 error page.

+        - Hovering on the homepage link will trigger hover effect, increasing the font size of the link's text.

+        - Clicking on the homepage link will bring the customer back to the landing page.

 ## 5. Deployment